Invarion/invarion-docs/docs/rapid-online/using-the-signage/editing-and-creating-custom-signs.md

 All signs are made up of basic objects (text, shapes, etc).
 Not only does this make it easy to adjust the speed on a sign, for instance, it also makes each sign object completely customizable.

-To edit a  sign, simply select it on your Canvas Area, then select **Ungroup** in the [Context Menu](/rapid-online/rapidplan-online-basics/control-points.md).
+To edit a  sign, simply select it on your Canvas Area, then select **Un-group** in the [Context Menu](/rapid-online/rapidplan-online-basics/control-points.md).
 This will separate the sign into it's basic objects.

 **Note**: Some signs with multiple objects may require more than one un-group.